sage-code/eve/manual/basic.md

 ```
 given
-  Real: i := 1.5;
+  @double: i := 1.5;
 do
-  expect i is Real;
+  expect i is @double;
   print "type of i is \s" <+ type(i);
 done;
 ```

 ## Polymorphic operators
-In mathematics there are very few operators: {+, -, ÷ , ⋅} that can operate with any kind of numbers: negative, positive, rational or real.
+In mathematics there are very few operators: {+, -, ÷ , ⋅} that can operate with any kind of numbers: negative, positive, rational or @double.
 So the numeric operators are not very specific.
 This property of operators is called _"polymorphic"_ and is a problem for computer science.

 Some languages define different operators for  Integers and floating decimal numbers.
 For example in OCaml the operator "/" can divide  Integers while "/." can divide floating numbers.
 This is unexpected for a mathematician.
 Therefore EVE languages is using polymorphic operators.